Ghugot/servicesio/README.md

 }
 ```

-We are here creating a really simple tree with an Item object that containt 3 fields : _id_, _title_, _description_ to display those 3 _message_ fields.
+We are here creating a really simple tree with an Item object that containt 3 fields : _id_, _title_, _description_ to display our 3 coresponding _message_ fields.

 Finally, let's make the _controller_ calling and rendering it :

-The rendering service in _ServicesIOBundle_ is called `servicesio_view`.
+The rendering service to call in _ServicesIOBundle_ is called `servicesio_view`.

-Th call takes 2 arguments :
+The call takes 2 arguments :

- - the view classpath.
+ - the _viewpath_.
 Basically, `<YOURBUNDLE>:<CLASSNAME>`.
-It can be `<YOURBUNDLE>:<SUBNAMESPACE_1>:<SUBNAMESPACE_2>:<CLASSNAME>` if you want to create a tree under the `MyBunle\View namespace`.
+It can be `<YOURBUNDLE>:<SUBNAMESPACE_1>:<SUBNAMESPACE_2>:<CLASSNAME>` if you want to create a tree directories under the `MyBunle\View namespace`.
 It just replicate the namespace path and ommit the View step.
-I guess you will ask why not using the real full classname, we will see that later :-)
+I guess you will ask why not using the real classname, we will see that later :-)
  - an array of parameters.
-Exactly the same way to do than with Doctrine.
+Exactly the same than you do than with Doctrine.

 ``` php
 public function messageAction($id)